Edward932/Brain-Age-Gap-Demo-Project/README.md

 **Runtime note:** `FAST_MODE <- TRUE` loads cached XGBoost CV results to keep knitting fast.
 Set `FAST_MODE <- FALSE` to recompute XGBoost CV (may take a few minutes).

 ## Outputs
-Knitting `BAG_Pipeline.Rmd` produces an HTML report with model performance plots (Elastic Net and XGBoost), calibration diagnostics, BAG–age correlation checks, a partial-effect plot for 2-minute walk distance, and a small effect-size table.
+Knitting `BAG_Pipeline.Rmd` produces an HTML report with model performance plots (Elastic Net and XGBoost), a partial-effect plot for 2-minute walk distance, and a small effect-size table.

 ## Notes on data access (real data)
 Raw AABC files are not included due to a data-use agreement.
 Access typically requires creating a BALSA account and accepting the AABC terms.